iamorphen/wktoolkit/tampermonkey/README.md

 # Tampermonkey Scripts
 Scripts in this directory are to be loaded by Tampermonkey and interact with the content on WaniKani.

+These scripts are developed and tested on Google Chrome (v.
+78+) for Linux.

 # Dependencies
 * Modern Tampermonkey